yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure Results

-Comparing to LRN,PHN are more enriched in these pathways:production of molecular mediator of immune response adaptive immune response based on somatic recombination of immune, receptors built from immunoglobulin superfamily domains， lymphocyte mediated immunity， leukocyte mediated immunity and immunoglobulin production.It shows that in PHN imooune response is more active than in LRN.
+Comparing to PHN,LRN are much lower enrichemnt in these pathways:production of molecular mediator of immune response adaptive immune response based on somatic recombination of immune, receptors built from immunoglobulin superfamily domains， lymphocyte mediated immunity， leukocyte mediated immunity and immunoglobulin production.It shows that in LRN immune response is more inactive than in PHN.